Dishuk/gattc/docs/docgen.md

 | Standalone styling & theming | — | ✅ self-contained, dark mode, search |
 | Nested tables | simulated via numbered appendix tables | native nested tables |

-Markdown is a better default for contract-first sharing; HTML is preferable when you want a polished, self-contained artifact to open in a browser.
+Markdown is a better default for contract-first sharing; HTML is preferable when a polished, self-contained artifact is needed for browser viewing.

 > **Note:** the Markdown output targets GitHub Flavored Markdown — pipe tables and raw `<a id>` anchor tags.
 Strict CommonMark renderers will show the anchor tags as literal text and won't parse the tables.